lebailly/IntroToDataScience/assignment1/README.md

 ## Set Up

 Requires oauth2.
 Must create a file name `login.txt` which contains the api key, the api secret, the token key, and the token secret.
-See `login_example.txt' for the format.
+See `login_example.txt` for the format.
 To get credentials:

 -   Create a twitter account if you do not already have one.
 -   Go to https://dev.twitter.com/apps and log in with your twitter